-We love being based in Waterlooville, so much so that it was important to us to stay local when looking for a new office.
+We love being based in Waterlooville, so much so that it was important to us to remain as a local accountant when relocating to our current office.

 With over 35 years’ experience locally, the local area and local business owners mean that no two days at Heelan Associates HQ are ever the same.

 Here are a few of our favourite things about serving you, our local community: